Tech-at-DU/Flask-Playlister/P13-Bells-And-Whistles/content.md

 # Displaying "Created At" Time

-Let's display a "timestamp" for when a Playlist was created that looks like this: "Created on August 18, 2019 at 2:03 PM".
+Let's display a "timestamp" for when a Playlist was created that looks like this: `Created on August 18, 2019 at 2:03 PM`.

 First we will need to add a `created_at` field to our data model and store it in MongoDB when a playlist is created.
 To do this, we can use the `datetime` library.
 Read the documentation for [the `now()` method](https://docs.python.org/3.8/library/datetime.html#datetime.datetime.now), as it should be able to help us here...